-Legendary India cricketer Sachin Tendulkar is widely regarded as one of the best batsmen to grace the game of cricket.
+On this day in 1994, legendary India cricketer Sachin Tendulkar scored the first of his 49 ODI centuries against Australia at the R Premadasa Stadium, Colombo.
 In a career that spanned 24 years, the former Indian batsman broke numerous milestones and also set new ones.

-Batting first, riding on Sachin's stunning century, India posted a total of 246/8 in 50 overs while none of the other Indian batsmen crossed the 50-run mark. the match and so Sachin's first ODI ton came at the most opportune time.
+Batting first, riding on Sachin's stunning century, India posted a total of 246/8 in 50 overs while none of the other Indian batsmen crossed the 50-run mark.
+Tendulkar stepped up when his team needed him the most, with his knock coming at the most critical time.

 Manoj Prabhakar starred for India with the ball as he ended the innings with figures of 3/34 while Rajesh Chauhan also scalped two wickets as Australia fell short by 31 runs.

 Tendulkar was awarded the man of the match for this maiden ODI century which played a more than a crucial role in helping India lift the title.